cs544-wisc/s24/p7/README.md

 Before starting, please review the [general project directions](../projects.md).

+## Clarifications
+* Generally, autograde waits for 60 seconds before it starts to check all the partition files generated.
+Don't make your producer/consumer run too slowly.

 ## Container setup

 Start by creating a `files` directory in your repository.